Skiz Fernando

-Sarath "Skiz" Fernando (born 1968) is a former music critic, who has written for The New York Times, Rolling Stone, The Source, Spin, and Vibe.
+Sarath "Skiz" Fernando (born 1968) is an American former music critic, who has written for The New York Times, Rolling Stone, The Source, Spin, and Vibe.
 Later, under the alias Spectre, he became a record producer, rapper, and electronica artist.
 He is the founder and the head of his own label WordSound, as well as the author of several books about hip hop music.

 Early life

 Sarath H. Fernando Jr. was born in 1968 in Texas.
 His parents are Sri Lankan immigrants, and he is the only person in his family to be born in the United States.
 Fernando was raised in Pikesville, Baltimore County, Maryland and attended St. Paul's School for Boys.

 Throughout childhood, he was listening to music records his brother and sister would bring home.
 His siblings were "much older" than him and were listening to Parliament-Funkadelic, Bob Marley, and David Bowie.
 In 1979, when he was around 11 years old, he heard the song "Rapper's Delight" on the radio.
 "For me, that was it.
 I had no idea what hip-hop even was, but I was mesmerized.
 A few years later, when Soul Sonic Force released 'Planet Rock,' I knew I wanted to be a part of that music", recalls Fernando.
 He became friends with "the only three black guys" in his school and started listening to their favorite music, which included LL Cool J and Run-DMC, while continuing listening to rock bands like the Smiths.
 In the following years, Fernando would dedicate time to exploring record stores in search of new artists and genres.

 After graduating from Harvard College, Fernando moved to Greece, where he worked as a school teacher.
 At that time, he was unsure about his future plans.
 Since he loved hip hop, a year later he decided to move to New York City, which he viewed as the central place for hip hop.
 To justify the decision to his parents, he enrolled in the Columbia University Graduate School of Journalism, which he later graduated from.